hth313/OS4/doc/overview.rst

 Clonix and HP-41CL.

 The 1LG9 only act on bank switch instruction executed from /within/ its own memory.
-The MLDL-2000 and HP-41CL mimics this behaviour by pairing, so that page 8 and 9 are bank swithed together, then pages following are paired in the same way.
+The MLDL-2000 and HP-41CL mimics this behavior by pairing, so that page 8 and 9 are bank switched together, then pages following are paired in the same way.
 The original Clonix module on the other hand switches banks for all pages it serves and how that manifests itself depends on the size of the Clonix module and more